APHC Calls For Talks To Resolve Kashmir Dispute, Urges Prosecution Of Modi, Indian Army - UrduPoint

 APHC Calls For Talks To Resolve Kashmir Dispute, Urges Prosecution Of Modi, Indian Army

-ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Sep, 2025) The All Parties Hurriyat Conference on Monday called for dialogue to peacefully resolve the Kashmir dispute.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Sep, 2025) The All Parties Hurriyat Conference has called for dialogue to peacefully resolve the Kashmir dispute.

-He said the APHC has always advocated dialogue to end the Indian hegemony imposed on Kashmiris since 1947.

-The APHC said that since August 5, 2019, the people of Kashmir have endured severe hardships after New Delhi revoked the region’s special status and split it into two Union Territories.
+The APHC said that after August 5, 2019, people have faced unprecedented hardships after New Delhi forcefully and illegally revoked Kashmir’s special status and bifurcated the territory into two Union Territories — a clear sign of Indian occupation, anti-Kashmir, and anti-peace agenda.

 The spokesman said the Kashmir dispute warrants urgent attention at the ongoing United Nations General Assembly (UNGA) session in New York.